mrkkrp/markkarpov.com/tutorial/ghc-optimization-and-fusion.md

 *Fusion is a technique that allows us to avoid constructing intermediate results* (lists, vectors, arrays…) *when chaining operations* (functions).

-To demonstrate the benefits of fusion it is enough to start with a simple composition of functions you may find yourself writing quite often.
+To demonstrate the benefits of fusion, it is enough to start with a simple composition of functions that you may find yourself writing quite often.
 The only difference is that we will use our own, homemade functions implemented
 naively:

 ```haskell